 Translation Grant Program

-The Goethe-Institut’s grant program “Translations of German Books into Other Languages” supports non-German publishers in publishing German-language literature, with the aim of making accessible to non-German speaking readers current works of contemporary literature, literature for children and young people, important academic titles and non-fiction works.
+The Goethe-Institut’s grant programme “Translations of German Books into Other Languages” supports non-German publishers in publishing German-language literature.
+The programme supports the translation of current works of contemporary literature, literature for children and young people, comics and graphic novels as well as important academic titles and non-fiction works.

-The program serves cultural policy goals and is an important guiding instrument for cultural and educational foreign policy.
+The programme serves cultural policy goals and is an important guiding instrument for cultural and educational foreign policy.

-In the nearly 40 years of its existence, the program has provided financial support for the publication of approximately 6000 books in 45 languages.
+In the nearly 50 years of its existence, the programme has provided financial support for the publication of approximately 6000 books in 45 languages.

 The committee meets four times a year as follows: